 Our ongoing efforts to improve system operations through better forecasting and other measures have resulted in system records in terms of the amount of wind energy available to serve customers.
-In the early morning hours of May 24, 2013, we set a new national record with more than 60 percent of the electricity on our Colorado system coming from wind energy.
+In the early morning hours of Nov.
+1, 2014, we set a new hourly system record with wind producing more than 61 percent of the electricity on our Colorado system.

-Additionally, Xcel Energy completed its fourth year of operational deployment of WindWX - one of the most advanced wind-production forecasting systems in the world.
-We have worked on a multiyear research and development project with Global Weather Corp (GWC), an affiliate company of the National Center for Atmospheric Research (NCAR), to develop this highly detailed wind-forecasting system.
-We have reduced our forecasting error rate by almost 37 percent since 2009, and we estimate that this has saved our customers a total of \$37.5 million through year-end 2013.
+Additionally, Xcel Energy completed its fifth year using WindWX - one of the most advanced wind-production forecasting systems in the world.
+We helped develop this highly detailed system through a multiyear research and development project with

+Global Weather Corp (GWC), an affiliate company of the National Center for Atmospheric Research (NCAR).

+Wind power production is difficult to forecast due to its variability.
+The WindWX system uses real-time, turbine-level data operating data and applies sophisticated algorithms to forecast the amount of wind power that will be produced.
+Through ongoing work with GWC, forecasts for a 168-hour period are provided every 15 minutes.

-These forecasts are now available worldwide through GWC, and are helping utilities make better dispatch decisions and uncover opportunities to power down less efficient power plants when sufficient winds are forecasted to help meet customer electric demands.
+The forecasts-now available worldwide through GWC-are designed to help utilities make better commitment and dispatch decisions, including opportunities to power down less efficient power plants when sufficient winds are forecasted to help meet customer electric demands.